mochajs/mocha/docs/index.md

 It's unlikely (but not impossible) to see a performance gain from a [job count](#-jobs-count-j-count) _greater than_ the number of available CPU cores.
 That said, _play around with the job count_--there's no one-size-fits all, and the unique characteristics of your tests will determine the optimal number of jobs; it may even be that fewer is faster!

+### Parallel Mode Worker IDs

+> _New in v9.2.0_

+Each process launched by parallel mode is assigned a unique id, from 0 for the first process to be launched, to N-1 for the Nth process.
+This worker id may be accessed in tests via the environment variable `MOCHA_WORKER_ID`.
+It can be used for example to assign a different database, service port, etc for each test process.

 ## Root Hook Plugins

 > _New in v8.0.0_